-Employment Learning Community (ELC) - Each webinar assists states in improving systems and services to increase inclusive, competitive employment for individuals with intellectual and developmental disabilities (IDD).
-This series is sponsored by the Employment Learning Community.
+Employment Learning Community (ELC): Each webinar assists states in improving systems and services to increase inclusive, competitive employment for individuals with IDD.
+This series is sponsored by the ELC.

 Watch the archive here.
 North Dakota takes a look a look back at its actions over the past 4.5 years, stressing its commitment to capacity building.